Alonsovl88074/Property-Management-Performance-Dashboard/README.md

 ### Insights & Recommendations: Driving Profitability through Data

 Developing dashboards is a critical step, but the real value of Business Intelligence lies in translating data visualizations into actionable insights that drive business outcomes.
-In this simulated project, I focused on using the generated metrics and dashboards to identify potential opportunities for improving a Property Management company's profitability, directly addressing the core goal highlighted by models like Profit Coach's.
+In this simulated project, I focused on using the generated metrics and dashboards to identify potential opportunities for improving a Property Management company's profitability, directly addressing the core goal highlighted by models that manage properties in an advanced and automated way.

 Here are examples of insights that can be derived from the dashboards and corresponding potential recommendations: